-To plan the best treatment, your doctor needs to know the grade of the tumor and the extent (stage) of the disease.
-The stage is based on whether the tumor has invaded nearby tissues, whether the cancer has spread, and if so, to what parts of the body.
+To plan the best treatment for malignant ovarian cancer, your doctor needs to know the grade of the tumor and the extent (stage) of the disease.
+The 4 stages of ovarian cancer are based on whether the tumor has invaded nearby tissues, whether the cancer has spread, and if so, to what parts of the body.
 Usually, surgery is needed before staging can be complete.
 Learn more about ovarian cancer surgery.

 Cancer cells are found in the ovaries or fallopian tubes.